A Lover's Holiday

 "A Lover's Holiday" is the debut single by Change, from the album The Glow of Love.
-"A Lover's Holiday", along with the album's title track and "Searching" were very successful on the dance charts, spending nine weeks at #1 - the all-time record.
+"A Lover's Holiday", along with the album's title track and "Searching" were very successful on the dance charts, spending nine weeks at number one - the all-time record.
 The three tracks were the most successful dance chart entries for 1980.
-Lead vocals for tracks: "Glow of Love" and "Searching" were performed by Luther Vandross.
-While "A Lover's Holiday" was a hit on the soul singles chart peaking at #5, and peaking at #40 on the Hot 100, "The Glow of Love" was the band's most successful single in Italy, peaking at #2 on the local hit parade.
+Lead vocals for the tracks "Glow of Love" and "Searching" were performed by Luther Vandross.
+While "A Lover's Holiday" was a hit on the soul singles chart peaking at No. 5, and peaking at No. 40 on the Hot 100, "The Glow of Love" was the band's most successful single in Italy, peaking at No. 2 on the local hit parade.